-While such testing is mandatory for unvaccinated employees, your employer cannot require you to be vaccinated to enter your workplace.
+While testing under the VoRT is mandatory for unvaccinated employees, your employer cannot require you to be vaccinated to enter your workplace.
 In the event you decline vaccination (but undergo testing), he/she also cannot terminate you based on your vaccination status.

 The selected sectors that the VoRT regime applies to include:

 - The healthcare sector, eldercare sector and settings with children 12 years and below, as these sectors interact with the vulnerable segments of the population